pymo/ppk_bluetooth/README.md

 - Red dots are where the wires need to be soldered to the pad.
 - Though wires are soldered to pad A0, this GPIO is not used in our software, it is only soldered there to provide structural support of the wire.
 - A5 is the "GND" of the keyboard, we could have soldered it to the GND of the board, but then the position would be inconvenient.
 Instead we pull down A5 in software to act as GND.
-- R3 is a pull down resistor for the RTS line, it is required as per the keyboard manual.
-I chose a non-SMD resistor because it's physical dimension allows it to conveniently "jump" between A1 and A5.
+- R2 is a pull down resistor for the RTS line, it is required as per the keyboard manual.
+I chose an axial resistor because its physical length allows it to conveniently "jump" between A0 and A5.
 - I used a travel limit switch, because I can embed it inside the socket which connects to the keyboard, so that it will be on automatically when the adapter is plugged in.
 However, this means the adapter can only be charged when it is plugged to the keyboard.
 If you don't want this quirky feature, you can use a normal switch and modify the enclosure.

 3D printed parts